GooseyHonker/RecursiveSimplicity/README.md

 One of the reasons I made this was becasue I'm so fucking tired of being called a narcissist by people close to me.
 No more scapegoats.
 We need to try to understand eachother.
 It's fine if we don't, none of us are "bad" for it.
 Trying to understand is the ONLY thing that matters.
 Accepting the we don't understand is the key, but trying to understand is empathy.

-- A Complex PTSD Survivor's Bottom-Up Guide to handling Psychopaths, Narcissists, and Gaslighters
+- A Complex PTSD Survivor's Bottom-Up Guide to Saving People from Abuse

 🚧WIP – Citation Mapping in Progress🚧